 The customer service experience that you provide is responsible for either customer loyalty or customer loss.

 Every customer is invaluable and should be treated as such.
-It’s not just about going the extra mile – communication is key to understanding your customers’ challenges in providing a solution.
-That’s why, “the customer is always right” should be held as a benchmark of customer service excellence.
+It’s not just about going the extra mile – communication is key to understanding your customers’ challenges and providing a solution.
+That’s why “the customer is always right” should be held as a benchmark of customer service excellence.

 5. New Revenue Avenues